xieyuheng/inner/source/_posts/home.md

 and its applications in [Geometric modeling](https://en.wikipedia.org/wiki/Geometric_modeling).

-I am also specially interested in the formalization of [Category theory](https://en.wikipedia.org/wiki/Category_theory), and its applications in the design of programming languages' type systems.
+I am also specially interested in the formalization of [Category theory](https://en.wikipedia.org/wiki/Category_theory), and its applications in the design of programming language's type systems.
 (Which relates back to my language designs.)
 This kind of applications are called [Categorical semantics](https://ncatlab.org/nlab/show/categorical+semantics) or [Categorical logic](https://en.wikipedia.org/wiki/Categorical_logic).
 (It is called "Categorical logic" because type systems are equivalent to logic deduction systems.)